Skip to main content

 Observation

-I noticed that once the dictionary loop was in place the script could iterate through dictionary.txt and find '9581' as the matching MD5 preimage, which suggested running the modified script would feed that recovered password into the existing XOR decryption function and print the flag.
+With the dictionary loop in place, the script iterates through dictionary.txt and finds '9581' as the matching MD5 preimage.
+Running it feeds that password into the existing XOR decryption and prints the flag.

 Once '9581' is identified, use it with the XOR decryption function to print the flag.